nx-dotnet/nx-dotnet/docs/core/Generators/test.md

 - (string): What name should be used for the tests project?

+### namespaceName

+- (string): The namespace for the project.
+If not provided, will be generated based on test project name / suffix.

 ### solutionFile

 - (string): The name of the solution file to add the project to